Last Updated September 24, 2023

 Tesamorelin is a modified form of growth-hormone-releasing hormone (GHRH), giving this synthetic peptide greater potency and stability over GHRH.
 Noted benefits of tesamorelin administration include:

-In this tesamorelin dosage calculator and guide, we outline key research findings and summarize the tesamorelin dosing regimens used by clinicians and researchers.
+In this tesamorelin dosage calculator and chart, we outline key research findings and summarize the tesamorelin dosing regimens used by clinicians and researchers.

 Disclaimer: Peptides.org contains information about products that are intended for laboratory and research use only, unless otherwise explicitly stated.
 This information, including any referenced scientific or clinical research, is made available for educational purposes only.
 Likewise, any published information relative to the dosing and administration of reference materials is made available strictly for reference and shall not be construed to encourage the self-administration or any human use of said reference materials.
 Peptides.org makes every effort to ensure that any information it shares complies with national and international standards for clinical trial information and is committed to the timely disclosure of the design and results of all interventional clinical studies for innovative treatments publicly available or that may be made available.
 However, research is not considered conclusive.
 Peptides.org makes no claims that any products referenced can cure, treat or prevent any conditions, including any conditions referenced on its website or in print materials.